GenyEEM/Updates/report template/readme.md

+### General

-It is possible to export EEM's test data to Excel files in the following common template formats.
-These can also be customised.
-The three possible formats are as follows:
+EEM allows you to export test data to Excel files using several common template formats, which can also be customized.
+The three available formats are:

 1. Batch listing of all meter test data
 2. Individual listing of test data for a single meter
-3. Customised output of meter test data
+3. Customized output of meter test data

+---

+Feel free to let me know if you need further adjustments!

 ### CLP test report
 The CLP test report will generate two files: one in PDF format and the other in Excel, which contains only the test data.